demonh3x/demonh3x.github.io/_posts/2015-03-05-optimizing-the-communication.md

 *Going back to the analogy: this is specifying that we are going to use the Madrid's Spanish instead of Mexico's.*

 [irb][irb] is a great tool to learn the ruby syntax and to experiment with it.
-The more familiarised you are with the syntax, the faster you can express what you want.
+The more familiarized you are with the syntax, the faster you can express what you want.
 By searching in the documentation, experimenting and practicing I became more familiar with the syntax and faster writing it.

 [irb]: http://en.wikipedia.org/wiki/Interactive_Ruby_Shell